• Skip to main content

 DesignTech

-DesignTech 2 months ago
+DesignTech over 2 years ago

 I/O Buffer Information Specification known as IBIS is used to behaviorally represent the Input, Output, and I/O buffers of digital ICs.
 These models characterize a buffer using a collection of DC data (current vs. voltage), as well as transient data (voltage vs. time) in form of I-V and V-t tables.